 So, I think by now we all know that refined sugar is not plant-based, as much as we would love it to be.
-To revisit, the reason why refined sugar is not considered plant-based is because it’s a heavily processed food.

 Let’s remember this golden rule that has been mentioned in several blog posts prior this to one: if you can’t find it in nature, chances are, it’s not plant-based.
 But this doesn’t mean there aren’t ways to satisfy our sweet tooth, in a way that’s plant-based friendly.